 - Tor: This is a great way to browse the web without being traced, and you can enable private browsing on that browser for yet another layer of protection.

-- A VPN with Ghostery enabled: This stops your IP from being traced and lets you block scripts from tracking your online activity.
+- A VPN with Ghostery enabled: This prevents your IP from being tracked and allows you to bar scripts from tracking your online activity.

 Being anonymous isn’t easy

-Some of the most trusty Internet standbys, such as Google, can risk your privacy.
-Google records every search you make, so you might want to try out an alternative search engine, such as DuckDuckGo, that doesn’t track user data.
-Public Wi-Fi networks are also risky.
-You’re vulnerable when you work wirelessly on an unsecured network because outsiders can track your activity.
-To avoid this, take advantage of your router’s encryption settings, and use a VPN when you can’t access a secure network.
+Some of the most trustworthy Internet standbys, including Google, can jeopardize your privacy.
+Google logs every search you perform, so in the interest of your privacy, you may want to start using an alternative search engine, such as DuckDuckGo.
+This search engine doesn’t record your information.
+One other thing to note: Public Wi-Fi networks are also unsafe.
+You’re exposed when you work on a wireless connection or an unsecured network because outsiders can follow your actions.
+To fight this, take advantage of your router’s encryption settings, and utilize a VPN when you are unable to access a protected network.

 - The best VPN services for 2021